portainer/portainer-docs/docs/source/deployment.rst

 Quick start
 ===========

-Deploying Portainer is as simple as:
+If you are running Linux, deploying Portainer is as simple as:

 ::